xshi0603/softdev-project1/README.md

   They should also be considering what other factors affect life expectancy, especially because things like Obama Approval Rating can seem have an impact.

+## Firefox?

+The hovering function does not work on Firefox but if you use a different web browser such as Chrome, it works as intended.

 ## Mockup

 https://docs.google.com/document/d/1X4G9KdUbTkOpNcfzO5srYEkUHF5MRGSzcfgqH7lW6ns/edit?usp=sharing